 There are some documents that the embassy or consulate of the US requires from every applicant no matter what kind of visa they wish to obtain.
 Be careful to have all these documents when you hand in your visa application.

-The required documents to apply for a U.S visa are the following:
+The documents required for US visa application are the following:

 - An application form (DS 160 for non-immigrant visas or DS 260 for immigrant visas)

 - A passport which six months valid beyond your planned stay in the US